ssj-delta-cu/ssj-graphs-r/readme.md

 All data for the charts and figures are exported from Google Earth Engine as .json file (see et_comparisons.js for more info).
 These files are then processed in R to standardize data and add additional attributes (ie crop names and the number of days in the month).
 The tidy results are then saved to disk which is then used to build the plots and figures.

-### Overview of the EarthEngine Scripts to produce summaries
+### Overview of the EarthEngine Scripts

 #### `ssj-delta-et/ssj-overview/et_comparisons.js`

-Main script for analyzing the monthly ET data.
+This is the main script for analyzing the monthly ET data.
 The script runs through all the landuse types and calculates various statistics for a given area of interest (Delta Service Area or Legal Delta).
 The .json export contains the landuse type, the count of the number of cells in the region of interest, the mean daily ET value for the month, the median ET value, the value of the 9th, 25th, 75th & 91th percentiles.
 Script creates a task for each model to export, so make sure to start the process in the Tasks tab.

 #### `ssj-delta-et/ssj-overview/et_comparisons_regional.js`